ryanluker/vscode-coverage-gutters/README.md

 |`coverage-gutters.showRulerCoverage`|Show or hide the ruler coverage
 |`coverage-gutters.showGutterCoverage`|Show or hide the gutter coverage
 |`coverage-gutters.customizable.status-bar-toggler-watchLcovAndVisibleEditors-enabled`|Setting this to false will remove the status bar item
+|`coverage-gutters.customizable.menus-editor-context-previewLcovReport-enabled`|Setting this to false will remove the command from the editor context menu and vice versa
 |`coverage-gutters.customizable.menus-editor-context-displayCoverage-enabled`|Setting this to false will remove the command from the editor context menu and vice versa
 |`coverage-gutters.customizable.menus-editor-context-watchLcovFile-enabled`|Setting this to false will remove the command from the editor context menu and vice versa
 |`coverage-gutters.customizable.menus-editor-context-watchVisibleEditors-enabled`|Setting this to false will remove the command from the editor context menu and vice versa
 |`coverage-gutters.customizable.menus-editor-context-removeCoverage-enabled`|Setting this to false will remove the command from the editor context menu and vice versa
+|`coverage-gutters.customizable.keybindings-previewLcovReport-enabled`|Setting this to false will remove the shortcut and vice versa
 |`coverage-gutters.customizable.keybindings-displayCoverage-enabled`|Setting this to false will remove the shortcut and vice versa
 |`coverage-gutters.customizable.keybindings-watchLcovFile-enabled`|Setting this to false will remove the shortcut and vice versa
 |`coverage-gutters.customizable.keybindings-watchVisibleEditors-enabled`|Setting this to false will remove the shortcut and vice versa